 Yet, as of March 2017, AIIM retired this general ECM definition, and even the term ECM altogether, instead using the term “Intelligent Information Management” (IIM).

-In fact, IIM doesn’t just refer to the management of content, but it also conceptualizes the management of data.
-Plus, it refers to the conversion of data between paper and microfilm to digital and more.
+It also refers to the conversion of data between paper and microfilm to digital and more.
 When you think of ECM, what is really important is the fact that it encompasses all of these items:

 - Records management